Container Technics Office

 Efficient windmill transport

-Features of the double twistlock T-12
+Which one are the features of the double twistlock T-12?

 The CONTECH® double twistlock T‑12 is engineered for heavy‑duty securing of wind turbine components and is available in multiple sizes to fit different transport frames.
 It has proven its reliability during numerous shipments of wind turbine blades, nacelles, and tower sections, used by leading manufacturers and shipping companies worldwide.